-Put the rice in a sieve and thoroughly wash it under running water.
+Put the rice in a sieve, and thoroughly wash it under running water.
 You know it is washed well when the water runs clear.
-This not only cleans the rice, but it also removes some of the starch from it, so it never gets into the mixture.
+This not only cleans the rice but also removes some of the starch from it, so it never gets into the mixture.

 Put the rice into a deep pot that can take at least three to four times the volume of the rice as the rice will sweep as it cooks.

 Add the water and the salt, and then stir the mixture.

 Set up to cook it on medium heat.
 When the water comes to a rolling boil, stir once, and reduce heat just a little.
 Cover the pan.
 Some people put aluminum foil under their lid to prevent steam from escaping.
 Others add a drop of vinegar and say that keeps the rice grains separate, but that may affect taste.

 In about five to seven minutes, use a slotted spoon to lift out a few grains of rice, so you can see how they are cooking.
 Test a grain of rice by smashing it between your thumb and index finger.
 The rice is cooked if it squashes up completely.
 If it is raw, the center of the grain will still be a little hard.
 If that is the case, cook the rice for a few more minutes and test it again.